bobxie/mcustom-HerilyAlertDialog-master/README.md

 Setup
 -----
-* In Eclipse, just import the library as an Android library project.
+* In Eclipse, just import the mcustom-HerilyAlertDialog-library as an Android library project.
 Project > Clean to generate the binaries you need, like R.java, etc.
-* Then, just add HerilyAlertDialog as a dependency to your existing project and you're good to go!
+* Then, just add mcustom-HerilyAlertDialog-library as a dependency to your existing project and you're good to go!

 Simple Example
 -----